espocrm/documentation/docs/development/orm-value-objects.md

 ## Defining

-Defining custom value object type for a speicific field type.
+Defining a custom value object type for a speicific field type.

 For a field type you need to define 2 parameters in metadata > fields > {fieldType}: